testillano/h2agent/kata/05.The_Anarchy_Of_States/README.md

 ]
 ```

-The first provision item omits the `inState`, but you could add `"instate": "initial"` to be more clear if you want.
+The first provision item omits the `inState`, but you could add `"inState":"initial"` to be more clear if you want.

 Another important thing about this provision set is that when exhausted, further requests from the client will never be answered (just a `501` which means *Not Implemented*, which is the way `h2agent` indicates a missing provision for the received event).